RavidEliyahu/SOLID-Examples/README.md

 # SOLID-Principles-Examples
 Welcome to the Solid Principles Learning Hub!
-This repository is a collection of interactive resources and examples designed to help you understand and apply the SOLID principles in your software development projects.
+This repository is a collection of resources and examples designed to help you understand and apply the SOLID principles in your software development projects.

 Whether you are new to object-oriented programming or an experienced developer, these resources will provide you with a deeper understanding of these important design guidelines and how to use them to write clean, maintainable, and scalable code.